guptakaran11/grasskode-website/content/post/travel/no-mames/europa.md

 ### The Country Up North

 The morning after, C&A had another plan for us and we left in their car to the north of Amsterdam.
 The destination was Friesland, the native province of Arno and Wietze.
 The Keuning family had a house by the lake out here.
-The drive this time was assisted by modern technology (:joy:) and as we crossed the 32 kilometer long Afsluitdijk, Arno explained the creation of the IJsselmeer (yes, it's written like that :expressionless:) and the [history](https://en.wikipedia.org/wiki/IJsselmeer) of Holland's biggest lake.
+The drive this time was assisted by modern technology (:joy:) and as we crossed the 32 kilometer long Afsluitdijk (yes, it’s written like that), Arno explained the creation of the IJsselmeer (yes, it's written like that as well :expressionless:) and the [history](https://en.wikipedia.org/wiki/IJsselmeer) of Holland's biggest lake.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/48687763653_6613e30eda_c.jpg" data-toggle="lightbox">